dykyi-roman/book-summary/clean-code.md

 This code when author make a good work for a write code.
 This code understand after first read.
 This code not have a logic dublication.
-This code esy cover a tests.
+This code easy cover a tests.
-This code esy supports.
+This code easy supports.

 ##### Content
 [Name](#Name)